ASD-Blueprint/desktop.gov.au/program/nomad.md

     * Help Desk
   feeling: |
     * :) Excited - starting new job
-    * :) Understanding - they know there's always issues
+    * :) Understanding – knows there are always issues
+    * :( Exasperated – needs to do this all over again soon, especially when doing 2+ contracts at a time
 - title: Onboarding
   actions: |
     * Go through Security induction